 - All 66kV switchyard equipment assessed as being in condition C4/C5 are to be replaced.
 This includes all 66kV minimum oil circuit breakers except for CB "A", all 66kV CTs and all CVTs.
 CB "A" is not recommended for replacement as it carries a C3 condition score but will nonetheless be replaced when the associated CTs are replaced using a dead tank CB. - The high level scope calls for 66 kV isolators/disconnectors are to be replaced as appropriate.
-66kV busbars are to be upgraded and insulators and support structures replaced where appropriate. - At 22kV level, the capacitor bank and Tyree 22kV NCTs for No.2 & 3 transformers are to be replaced. - The existing control building, battery room and amenities/store building has asbestos issues and are to be replaced. - In-situ replacement was considered but faced the following constraints: - Limited outage window The East Gippsland 66kV loop is heavily reliant on the strong lines and heavily reliant on the larger TAURUS conductor MWTS-MFA and MWTS-SLE lines.
-The MFA ring bus cannot be broken for a sustained period as the smaller conductor lines are needed to cover the loss of any of the MWTS lines. - Limited space in switchyard Many bays within existing ring bus are too cramped for the use of current standard Period Order equipment without breaching AS2067 section safety clearances. - A greenfield solution is proposed in view of the constraints.
-A ring bus of irregular shape may be fashioned over an area west of the existing transformers form by combining: - > an adjoining Lot 205 owned by AusNet leased to a towing company until June. - area now occupied by WiMax infrastructure which may be removed after AMI moves away from WiMax. - area released with a redesign and rebuilt of the TR1 22kV exit and shifting away 22kV feeder cables, - Adjoining Lots 26, 28 and 30 from same owner shall be purchased to mitigate physical site constraints and comply with installation standards - > Lot 26 shall be sold thereafter as it is not required for this project - As the entry to the transformer bus is from the east, it is proposed to connect the new ring bus to the transformer bus by O/H lines.
+66kV busbars are to be upgraded and insulators and support structures replaced where appropriate. - At 22kV level, the capacitor bank and Tyree 22kV NCTs for No.2 & 3 transformers are to be replaced. - The existing control building, battery room and amenities/store building has asbestos issues and are to be replaced. - In-situ replacement was considered but faced the following constraints: - ➤ Limited outage window The East Gippsland 66kV loop is constrained and heavily reliant on the larger TAURUS conductor MWTS-MFA and MWTS-SLE lines.
+The MFA ring bus cannot be broken for a sustained period as the smaller conductor lines are needed to cover the loss of any of the MWTS lines. - ➤ Limited space in switchyard Many bays within existing ring bus are too cramped for the use of current standard Period Order equipment without breaching AS2067 section safety clearances. - A greenfield solution is proposed in view of the constraints.
+A ring bus of irregular shape may be fashioned over an area west of the existing transformers form by combining: - > an adjoining Lot 205 owned by AusNet leased to a towing company until June. - area now occupied by WiMax infrastructure which may be removed after AMI moves away from WiMax. - ➤ area released with a redesign and rebuilt of the TR1 22kV exit and shifting away 22kV feeder cables, - As the entry to the transformer bus is from the east, it is proposed to connect the new ring bus to the transformer bus by O/H lines.
 The north side line has to be located outside the station for one span as there is no space within the station. - Upgrade site fencing, switchyard lighting, surfaces, drainage, trenches to current standards